 My name is Rick Myers.
 Back in 1991, my wife, at the age of 36, lost a short and devastating battle against cancer.
 I cannot begin to tell you how much I feel about that loss and, having two small sons, one only four years old, it was a challenging time.

 When something like that happens, there is so much going on; I had to hold down a job, look after my sons, organise all sorts of things that I had never even thought about it.

+Once everything was sorted, I made a will, and I know that when my time comes, everything will be in order.
 Making a will just make sense, it does not bring the day any closer, but it does give you peace of mind, and that is priceless.

-Obviously, at Autism Together, we hope people consider leaving a legacy to charity, but my message is simple – make a will, it makes sense
+Obviously, at Autism Together, we hope people consider leaving a legacy to charity, but my message is simple – make a will, it makes sense.